 Streaming Media Ports

-You need to have ports 1935 TCP (RTMP protocol) or 443 for flash streaming.
+You need to have ports 1935 TCP (RTMP, RTMPT and RTMPTE protocol), 443 or 80 open for flash streaming to work in your network.
 Port 1755 TCP/UDP (RTSP/MMS protocol) for Windows Media.
 If your media player and/or network is configured to use port 80 you still may receive streaming media.
 If you are unable to receive streaming media, please contact your network administrator.

 You must have one of the following streaming media players and versions installed on your computer:

 A fast connection to the Internet -- such as T1, DSL, or cable modem -- will greatly enhance your experience in viewing our rich media content.
 If you are connected wirelessly or using a VPN connection, it can possibly cause playback issues.
 You may experience constant buffering or sporadic playback due to the bandwidth requirements of the streaming media technology.

 This site makes use of popup windows for advanced features such as URL pushes and exit surveys.
 Please set your popup blocking software to accept popup windows from this website.